2020 – a big year to face up to some rocky issues, explore new ground while avoiding going down rabbit holes.

-- Most unexpected poll result – after my talk at a rewilding conf – it’s beaver hats for rewilders!
-There’s more in common if we sidestep ideological rabbit holes.
+- Most unexpected result – after my talk at an international rewilding conference – an interesting number would wear beaver hats to celebrate its return in numbers!
+Perhaps there’s more in common if we sidestep ideological rabbit holes.

 ‘Beavers need to be managed.
-If dams are in the wrong place, nudge them elsewhere and celebrate the well placed ones’
+If dams are in the wrong place, nudge them elsewhere and appreciate the beneficial ones’ A pragmatic ecologist

-2. Are we too purist over tree species?
-This tweet – treating woodland as “just another seasonal upland crop at harvest time”.
+2. Purist over tree species?
+This tweet – treating woodland as “just another seasonal upland crop at harvest time” – confused many.

 3. My most acerbic letter in The Times on the subject of trees (While also chuffed to reach 120 published letters since 1999).

 4. Influencer opinion – this article, with exclusive quotes, on the transition away from lead shot seemed to garner traction.
-A matter better nudged from within the shooting community – news to come!
+A matter best ‘owned’ from within the shooting community – good news since updated here.

-5. My most complex blog – lessons learnt over a 25 year upland demo project between the RSPB, GWCT, Scottish Natural Heritage and Natural England.
+5. Most complex blog – lessons learnt over a 25 year upland demo project between the RSPB, GWCT, Scottish Natural Heritage and Natural England.
 Grouse shooting is a subject of rabbit holes too oft little to do with

 6. Oddest phone calls – “Will you cook grey squirrel live on Jeremy Vine Channel 5?” and “Can you talk about trophy hunting on Turkish TV with Born Free Foundation?”
-(A short work trip in Namibia, alongside a conversation with a man from the UN, informed me of some of the on-the-ground relevant issues).
+(A short work trip in Namibia, with a conversation with a man from the UN, informed me of many relevant issues).

 7. Newly learned skill – chairing conferences is like conducting.
 Containing repetitive loud voices (tending towards ‘rabbit holes’): encouraging quiet informed ones (facing up to ‘rocks’) enables a wider range of views to be heard.
-Fleet-footed roving mics, no mission statements, cabaret table layout all help positive disruptive thinking, less confirming negative agitation!
+Plenty of roving mics, no mission statements, cabaret table layout: all help positive disruptive thinking, less confirmation bias agitation.